 In Akshaikh's review of cybersecurity culture initiatives [14], it is evident that human actions and behaviors play a vital role in the development of organizational cultures that consider cyber risk.
 Thus, the development of a cyber-inclusive safety management system will ensure that an organization understands the cyber risk management skills required by a ship's crew.
-For example, what skills would be required to ensure, and maintain, the safe working practices and working environment of digital systems? (i.e., recognize false sensor data).
-Second, what skills would the crew require if having to implement emergency procedures due to a cyber incident? (i.e., rebooting a critical system).

-As the United Nations specialized agency charged with the safety and security of international shipping, the IMO has led the way in standardizing maritime skills and practices with the aim to improve the operational safety of the industry.
+For example, what skills would be required to ensure, and maintain, the As the United Nations specialized agency charged with the safety and security of international shipping, the IMO has led the way in standardizing maritime skills and practices with the aim to improve the operational safety of the industry.
 This standardization comes in the form of the International Convention on Standards of Training, Certification and Watchkeeping (STCW).